andrzejchmura/chmura.io/content/second-post/index.md

 ---
-title: Second one
+title: Personal design system
-subtitle: Trying a different approach
+subtitle: Design system for the rest of us
-date: '2019-01-27'
+date: '2019-01-28'
 ---

 And this is the second post.